How to Weld Sheet Metal or Thin Stock (For Beginners)

 Wrapping It

 Welding thin metal is challenging.
 There is no denying that.
-But, if you practice and employ the tips we shared in this article, you’ll get the hang of it in no time.
+But, if you practice and use the tips we shared in this article, you’ll get the best chance for success.

-After you inevitably burn through some scrap sheets of metal and warp others, you’ll gain more experience and learn how fast you need to weld depending on the material and its thickness.
+After you inevitably burn through some scrap sheets of metal and warp others, you’ll gain more experience and learn how fast you need to weld, depending on the material and its thickness.
+It’s faster than you’re comfortable with at the beginning.

-Welded sheet metal improves things like everyday items, construction elements, or machine parts that benefit from reduced weight.
-So, every welder must master welding thin stock.
+Welded sheet metal improves everyday items, construction elements, or machine parts that benefit from reduced weight.
+So, every welder should master welding thin stock.